d1runberg/SocketIO_Examples/README.md

-*==TO DO==
+* To Do
+*
-1. Add to the example progression
+1. Add examples for realtime geo location
-2. Add examples of using socket with other APIs
+2. Add examples for client input to hardware control
-   a.
-MapBox
-   b.
-NPT-Client
-   c. ???